EndlessSB/shop-manager/README.md

 # Shop Manager

-- This is a simple POS style product managment style system.
-Written to be used in the command line
+- This is an example of  a shop management system, lacking the stock and the payment processing [potentially coming later] features, It is intended to either be used in the terminal, or via the Web UI provided

+- **Notice: configuration is only currently supported via the Terminal, (You can still add products, just not configure the discord intergration)**

 ## Setup Guide